Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Every hair on Jayesh' beard represents the soul of a victim
+Jayesh framed Michael Jackson's doctor.

-Updated on: [29/6/2025]
+Updated on: [30/6/2025]
 <!-- #jokeEnd -->